Free Beta — while I've got the time and budget.

 Try Wind2Ride beta.

-Plan your ride with the wind in mind — and help me improve it with your feedback.
+Share your routes, see who's riding, plan the day with the wind in mind — and help me build it.

 Currently Android only. iOS coming later.